tilo/smarter_csv/README.md

 #### Known Issue:
  * if your CSV data contains the :row_sep character, e.g. CR, smarter_csv will not be able to handle the data, but will report `CSV::MalformedCSVError: Unclosed quoted field`.

-   Invalid CSV:
+Example of Invalid CSV:

     id,name,comment
     1,James,a simple comment
     2,Paul,"a comment which contains
     the :row_sep character CR"

 ## See also: